 Deep as Einstein's general theory of relativity may be, it remains silent on a profound question: Is empty space really empty?
-Einstein introduced a "cosmological constant" -a symbol, Λ , with an unknown value- into his equations, to represent the possibility that even empty space has energy and couples to gravity.
-The value of Λ is set by parts of physics beyond Einstein's understanding -and our own.
+Inflation models predict that it was not so in the past, and it may not be so today either.
+Einstein introduced a "cosmological constant" into his equations, to represent the possibility that even empty space has energy and couples to gravity.
+The unknown magnitude of the cosmological constant is set by parts of physics beyond Einstein's understanding-and our own.

-The new discovery that the expansion of the universe appears to be accelerating suggests the presence of something dubbed dark energy that drives space apart.
-It seems likely that we have roughly measured the value of Λ or something like it.
+The new discovery that the expansion of the Universe appears to be accelerating suggests the presence of something dubbed dark energy that drives space apart.
+It seems likely that we have roughly measured the value of a cosmological constant or something like it.

 This new discovery is already widely accepted because it explains many observations.
 The first indication was that the rate of expansion of the Universe has been increasing, revealed by Type Ia supernovae.
 Supporting evidence comes from studies of global geometry, structure formation, cosmic age, and galaxy clustering.
 They leave little doubt that in some sense Einstein's "cosmological constant" is a reality.
-The energy of the universe is dominated by empty space, and its gravity is repulsive.
+The energy of the Universe is dominated by empty space, and its gravity is repulsive.